hungcq/knowledge-repo/wip/the-molecule-of-more.md

 ## Structure
 - Introduction:
-  - Distinguish between 2 dif types of things: within reach & out of reach
+  - Distinguish between 2 dif types of things: within reach (peripersonal) & out of reach (extrapersonal)
   - 2 corresponding modes of thinking: H&N chemicals & dopamine
   - Introduce problems in some chapters
   - Some notes about presentations & styles
 - Chap 1:
   - Set the problem: what is the function of dopamine if not pleasure?
+  - Dopamine & H&N terms & mechanisms
   - Anticipation of new possibilities
   - Evolutionary explanation
   - Glamour: definition & issue
-  - Treadmill effect
+  - Gambling behavior
   - H&N molecules, love & sex implication
   - Effect of testosterone
   - How dopa drive sexual behavior & prevent enjoyment of sexual experience